jecki/DHParser/documentation_src/manuals/05_testing.rst

 For the bottom-up-approach one must first consider what are the smallest elements that need to be semantically captured.
-Surely, it would be exagerated to capture individual letters.
+Surely, it would be exaggerated to capture individual letters.
 One might think of words and lines, but then individual words do not really matter in Markdown-texts and lines have the disadvantage that highlighted elements might stretch over several lines.